Memoirs Inspired by Provence

 The following are memoirs inspired by those who have chosen to settle in Provence for a period.
 What is appealing about these books is that the authors have all visited more or less the same geography, yet each story is different.
 Some are humour-filled tales of expats trying to fit in, and others are reflections on the attraction of cultural differences.

-Elizabeth Bard’s Picnic in Provence, A Memoir with Recipes is the story of how (and why) an art historian from New York and a Frenchman with a Ph.D. in computer science, turned film executive, end up in small-town Provence.
-Here, is our review.
+Picnic in Provence, A Memoir with Recipes by Elizabeth Bard is the story of how (and why) an art historian from New York and a Frenchman with a Ph.D. in computer science, turned film executive, end up in small-town Provence.

 Anne-Marie Simons: Although she covered the race car circuit for much of her journalistic career, it was hardly a sprint back to Europe.
 Here, is the backstory on Simon’s journey from the Formula One circuit to her blog Provence Today.
 Published in 2011, Simon’s memoir Taking Root in Provence describes the couple’s decision-making process that led them to Aix-en-Provence.

 American expats Gayle Smith Padgett and her husband Ralph worked in Heidelberg, Germany for two decades.
 They decided to choose Provence for their retirement.
-Padgett’s first book Passion for Provence, 22 keys to La Belle Vie is a lighthearted memoir.
-Here, is our review of Padgett’s book.
+Padgett’s first book Passion for Provence: 22 Keys to La Belle Vie is a lighthearted memoir.

 Mary-Lou Weissman is an award-winning journalist and best-selling author.
 Writing for over thirty-five years she has a number of published books, and articles in many magazines.
 Read about Mary-Lou and an excerpt from her book here.